Whenever I run into prejudice. I smile and feel sorry for them, and I say to myself, There’s one more argument for birth control.

 Meaning

-In the quote “Whenever I run into prejudice.
-I smile and feel sorry for them, and I say to myself, There’s one more argument for birth control.,” the emphasis is on happiness.
-It highlights the thought that happiness is found in simple moments while implying that happiness is shaped by mindset.
+“Whenever I run into prejudice.
+I smile and feel sorry for them, and I say to myself, There’s one more argument for birth control.” presents a viewpoint centered on happiness.
+It implies that happiness is found in simple moments and encourages us to remember that gratitude invites more joy.

 Theme